 There are just a few simple ingredients in this almond flour cake recipe.
 Here's a bit more information about what I used to make it.

-Do not use almond meal - almond flour is finer.
+Do not use almond meal, as almond flour is finer and they cannot be substituted in this recipe.
 Almond meal is ground almonds, skins, and all.
 The keto almond cake will have a grainy or gritty texture if you use almond meal.

 Always bake with almond flour instead when following keto cake recipes!